mattrichmo/csv-url-crawl/README.md

 #Important Variables
 ```
-fileName = `linklist.csv` // set this to your csv file name
+fileName = `links.csv` // set this to your csv file name

-Max_Depth = 1
-// This should be set to how deep you want to scrape each.
+Max_Depth = 1  // This should be set to how deep you want to scrape each.
 1 being only the main page

 ```